 Minoring in Gerontology involves the study of the human aging process.
-In an interdisciplinary approach, you’ll take courses in psychology, biology, sociology, kinesiology, and family studies to understand the physical, behavioral and social changes associated with aging.
+In an interdisciplinary approach, you’ll take courses in psychology, biology, sociology, kinesiology, and family studies to understand the physical, behavioral, and social changes associated with aging.
 What are the symptoms of age-related diseases?
-What ethics surround elderly people’s decision making?
+What ethics surround elderly people’s decision-making?
 How does mental health affect physical health?
-You’ll gain knowledge and skills that are important for a career working with the elderly as you take 22 credit hours toward a gerontology minor in conjunction with a different bachelor’s degree major.
+You’ll gain knowledge and skills important for a career working with the elderly as you work toward a gerontology minor in conjunction with a different bachelor’s degree major.